 A compliance certificate request must be made in writing to the Planning and Development Department.
 The request must include:

-- One original Real Property Report prepared by an Alberta Land Surveyor.
+- Two original Real Property Reports prepared by an Alberta Land Surveyor.

 - The applicant’s name, address, and phone number (if they want to be called when the certificate is issued).